xwmx/nb/README.md

 [More information\...](https://www.iana.org/domains/example)
 ```

-Bookmarks can be tagged using the `--tags` option.
+Bookmarks can be tagged using the `-t` / `--tags` option.
 Tags are converted
 into hashtags:

 ```bash